llamaxyz/llama-periphery/docs/token-voting/token-governor.md

 Token holders can create actions on the Llama instance if they have a sufficient token balance.

-The `creationThreshold` is the number of tokens required to create an action.
-It is variable and therefore it can be updated.
+The `creationThreshold` is the number of tokens required to create an action; it can be updated by the token governor's instance.

 To create an action, a user must call the `createAction` function which has the following fields: